MOconnorUS/ece484_pinball/README.md

 ## Plunger
 The plunger was rather straight forward.
 The PinBox 3000 comes with a functioning plunger that works with a rubber band a small chamber for the ball to rest.
 We just used what came with the box and added no new systems.

+---

-*If you want a low level understanding of our system and the various aspects to it visit our [wiki](https://github.com/MOconnorUS/ece484_pinball/wiki)*
+*If you are looking for a low level understanding of our system and the various aspects to it visit our [wiki](https://github.com/MOconnorUS/ece484_pinball/wiki)*

 ---